Historical Grant

 Is one social scientist required in the applicant team?

-Is the call pre-award or final stage now?
+Is the call open now?

 Do international partners have a role?